100+ Best Fundraising Ideas for Everyone in 2024

 7 Christmas Fundraising Ideas

-Make use of the season of cheer to raise money for a cause close to you.
-Here are some ideas that mix the spirit of Christmas and the giving.
+Make use of the season of cheer to raise money for a cause close to you with these fundraising ideas perfect for the Christmas holiday.

 christmas fundraising ideas

-A bauble decorating competition is a unique and fun Christmas fundraising idea for raising money for your organization.
+An ornament or bauble decorating competition is a unique and fun Christmas fundraising idea.

-Each entrant can take their bauble home after the competition and put in on their own tree or, if you want to win extra community points, you can use all the baubles from the competition to decorate your school/library/community tree.
+Each entrant can take their ornament home after the competition.
+Or, you can use all the baubles from the competition to decorate your organization or community’s Christmas tree!

 Fundraising Potential: ++